mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.bus.label
 system.generator.layout.bus
 ```
-To retrieve the original `bus` labels, the following method can be used:
+To obtain the original labels of the `bus` keyword, you can use the following code:
 ```@repl AccessGeneratorLabels
 labelBus = collect(keys(sort(system.bus.label; byvalue = true)))
 label = labelBus[system.generator.layout.bus]